NCVotes/voters-ingestor/README.md

 would still leave you with problems when disconnecting the external drive.

 Instead, create a whole separate cluster and run a separate postgres instance *only* when working on this project.
+We'll set the PGDATA variable to point to your external volume.
+Make sure to add that variable to your .bashrc or your
+$VIRTUAL_ENV/bin/postactivate script.
+All of the other Postgres commands in these instructions assume that it has been set.

+    export PGDATA=/Volumes/CalvinNCVdb/postgres
-    pg_ctl -D /Volumes/CalvinNCVdb/postgres initdb
+    pg_ctl initdb

 Note for Ubuntu users: pg_ctl is not in your PATH by default on Ubuntu.
 You can add it yourself.
 Obviously, change the Postgres version to the version you have.

-    export PATH=PATH:/usr/lib/postgresql/9.6/bin/
+    export PATH=$PATH:/usr/lib/postgresql/9.6/bin/

-You can append this line to your .bashrc if you want it available all the time.
+You can append this line to your .bashrc (or $VIRTUAL_ENV/bin/postactivate) if you want it available all the time.

-    echo "export PATH=PATH:/usr/lib/postgresql/9.6/bin/" >> .bashrc
+    echo "export PATH=$PATH:/usr/lib/postgresql/9.6/bin/" >> .bashrc

 #### Starting and stopping an external database